Supermarket Sweep—UK Supreme Court Clarifies Law Regarding Vicarious Liability: Key Take-Aways for Employers

 Morrisons had argued that: (i) the DPA 1998 made it clear that liability was to be imposed only on data controllers, and only where they had acted without reasonable care; and (ii) since it was common ground that Morrisons had adequately performed its obligations as data controller, and that Skelton was a data controller in his own right in relation to the data which he copied and disclosed, it followed that Morrisons could not be vicariously liable for his breach of his duties under the DPA 1998.

-Lord Reid held that Morrisons’ argument, although “attractive”, was not persuasive.12 He found that:
+Lord Reid held that Morrisons’ argument, although “attractive”, was not persuasive.

 The Supreme Court’s judgment provides some welcome clarification on the law of vicarious liability.
 It is important to note that it has not changed the law, but has rather corrected a misapplication of the previous key case law by the lower courts and clarified and reconciled previous judgments to produce a clear precedent which can be followed in future cases.